 Are you an individual, a manufacturer or a reseller willing to send tobacco by post or by courier?
 Get informed on how to ship tobacco products safely and legally.
-Have a look at tobacco shipping laws and regulations.
-Check our packaging instructions if you are planning to send this type of products to your clients, friends or family.
+Have a look at tobacco shipping laws and regulations and check our packaging instructions if you are planning to send this type of product to your clients, friends, or family.

 When shipping cigarettes internationally, you should make sure that you know how to properly prepare your package for transport.
 These simple instructions will surely help you send cigarettes by post or via courier services:

 ARE YOU A BUSINESS?

 Join thousands of businesses that have chosen Eurosender as their